adaeo/LVO-BOT/README.md

 - expand danbooru capabilities
 - add cooldowns to commands
 - change output messages to embeds (or something consistent)
+- Build a blackjack game using DM's

 # KNOWN BUGS
-- Music quality speeding up or down is a result of my internet.
+- Music quality is a result of my internet.

-# OTHER
+# DEPENDENCIES
-- Dependcy on youtube-dl package.
-Any version > 2020.12.2 will not work due to Youtube removing dislikes.
+- discord.py
+- aiohttp
+- lavalink.py
+- Lavalink.jar and Java SDK 11+